FreeMoveProject/dp_mobility_report/README.rst

 The parameter ``max_trips_per_user`` specifies how many trips a user can contribute to the dataset at most.
 If a user is represented with more trips, a random sample is drawn according to ``max_trips_per_user``.
 If the value is set to ``None`` the full dataset is used.
 Note, that deriving the maximum trips per user from the data violates the differential privacy guarantee.
 Thus, ``None`` should only be used in combination with ``privacy_budget=None``.

+Please refer to the `documentation`_ for information on further parameters.

 Example HTMLs can be found in the examples_ folder.